Our History

 The Leadership Network for Arts Education and Special Needs begins convening.
 Working together to move the field of arts education for people with disabilities forward, members of this group share best practices, engage in peer learning, and collaborate on a wide range of projects.

 The Daytime Moon Creations Theater Program begins.
-Students explore the world of acting, improvisation, and playwriting while developing creative expression through theater games and performances with their classmates.
+Participants explore the world of acting, improvisation, and playwriting while developing creative expression through theater games and performances with their classmates.

 The ABLE Snapshots Blog launches.
-Arts educators share teaching strategies, class materials, and lesson ideas for teaching the arts to disabled students.
+Arts educators share teaching strategies, class materials, and lesson ideas for teaching the arts to disabled participants.

 2019

 Our Introduction to Musical Instruments Class begins.
-Students learn about different musical instruments, begin to study the recorder, and develop music literacy skills.
+Participants learn about different musical instruments, begin to study the recorder, and develop music literacy skills.

 2020